BastienAM/IDAMEE/README.md

-# Integration of Health Insurance Data to facilitate Epidemiological Studies
+# Integration of Health ISNDSurance Data to facilitate Epidemiological Studies

-#Run this command to install the library in the project folder</br>
+#Run this command to iSNDStall the library in the project folder</br>
-> pip install rdflib
+> pip iSNDStall rdflib